-Our cash and cash equivalents as of December 31, 2016 consisted of cash maintained in FDIC-insured operating accounts as well as investments in money market mutual funds and certificates of deposit.
-Our marketable securities as of December 31, 2016 consisted of certificates of deposit.
-Our primary exposure to market risk for our cash, cash equivalents and marketable securities is interest income sensitivity, which is primarily affected by changes in the general level of U.S. interest rates.
-However, we do not believe a sudden change in the interest rates for our cash, cash equivalents and marketable securities would have a material impact on our financial condition, results of operations or cash flows.
+Our cash and cash equivalents as of September 30, 2017 consisted of cash maintained in FDIC-insured operating accounts as well as investments in money market mutual funds, commercial paper and certificates of deposit.
+Our primary exposure to market risk for our cash and cash equivalents is interest income sensitivity, which is primarily affected by changes in the general level of U.S. interest rates.
+However, we do not believe a sudden change in the interest rates for our cash and cash equivalents would have a material impact on our financial condition, results of operations or cash flows.